-U-TURNS ARE PROHIBITED.
-Please note and obey the one way traffic flow at the campus entrance and exit and the Business Office, General Education and THE STUDENT CENTER parking lots.
+U-turns are prohibited.
+Please note and obey the one way traffic flow at the campus entrance and exit and at all parking lots.
 The privilege of operating a motor vehicle on campus may be revoked at any time for due cause.
 Campus DPS Officers may issue Justice of the Peace Court tickets for due cause.
 When in the judgment of the Department of Public Safety officer, a student's failure to comply with traffic and parking regulations becomes a breach of discipline, the student will be referred, in writing, to the Vice President of Student Development for disciplinary action.